Best Cheap Web Hosting for Small Business 2026: 8 Providers Ranked and Reviewed

 Cons:

-- Entry plan limits to 2 websites (annoying for small agencies managing client sites)
+- Entry plan maxes out at 2 websites (frustrating if you manage client sites)

 #8.
 HostGator — Best for the Simplest Possible Setup

-HostGator is the one I'd recommend to someone who just wants the simplest path from "I need a website" to "I have a website."
-Nothing more, nothing less.
-The setup process is genuinely foolproof, the cPanel interface is familiar, and the brand has been around long enough that there's a YouTube tutorial for literally every question you'll ever have.
+HostGator is the pick if you want the most straightforward path from "I need a website" to "done."
+No complications.
+The setup is honestly foolproof, cPanel is familiar to most people, and there's a YouTube tutorial for every question you'll have.

 Key Features: